focusaurus/peterlyons.com-zola/content/problog/2023-04-skeletyl-keyboard-build.md

 ## Motivation for this project

 So back in November 2022 there was a [giveaway contest run by kbd.news](https://kbd.news/giveaway).
-I entered and won and requested a discount over at [bastardkb](https://bastardkb.com/).
+I entered and was one of the winners and we got a choice of various discount coupons, so I requested a discount over at [bastardkb](https://bastardkb.com/).
 I was very curious about the flexible PCBs Quentin uses in his low-profile dactyl-inspired builds.
 I had already made a DIY  TBK Mini which is his 3x6+3 flavor.
 I 3D printed the case, glued in kailh choc brown tactile low-profile switches, hand wired the matrix, and used a pair of elite-c microcontrollers.
 I realize now that I never even blogged about that build.
 I forget exactly when I did it, but the pertinent takeaway is that it is a pretty great form factor and it was my daily driver for a while just prior to the [squeezebox v2112](/problog/2022/01/squeezebox-keyboard-v2112/) being ready for action.

 After daily driving my [Keyboardio Model 100](https://shop.keyboard.io/products/model-100) while traveling this winter, when I got back home I was really missing QMK's combo support and the lower travel of choc switches, so I busted out the tbkmini again.
 It's very pleasant to type on.
 My only real issue with this one is I would now prefer linear switches as opposed to the brown tactiles which are in there.
 They are feeling quite sticky and inconsistent.
 The other janky part of my tbkmini is I 3D printed a small MCU holder but did not have the modeling skills to make it mount properly to the threaded inserts in the case, so instead I cut out a slot for it and glued in some terrible hacky adapters.
 It works fine but it's a hack job for sure.